Groundhogg CRM $20/month - $80/month

 However, you don’t pay a higher cost as your list of subscribers grows.
 The plan you choose remains stable in price as your list grows.
 The only thing that costs more is your email service provider fee.

-With that in mind, let’s see how Groundhogg CRM performs on some specific criteria.
+With that in mind, let’s see how Groundhogg performs on some specific criteria.

 The Groundhogg User Interface is Outdated